 It may seem like a no-brainer, but it’s essential to verify that the discounts offered are better than the deals available to the general public.
 Some discount sites may be passing off “up to 75 or 80% off” deals that are actually the same price you could find on your own.
 This won’t lead to the good will you’re hoping to generate with your employees, as they’ll come back and challenge the real benefits of your discount program.

 Does it offer quality retailers?

-A discount programme with hundreds or thousands of retailers may seem like a great benefit for your employees.
+A discount program with hundreds or thousands of retailers may seem like a great benefit for your employees.
 But have you taken a closer look at those retailers?
 Are they quality retailers and quality discounts that will provide substantial benefits for your workforce?
-A better programme is one that offers a targeted but strong list of in-demand retailers.
-That enables the provider of the programme to forge solid relationships with those retailers and negotiate better rates for your employees, and it also is less confusing for your employees.
+A better program is one that offers a targeted but strong list of in-demand retailers.
+That enables the provider of the program to forge solid relationships with those retailers and negotiate better rates for your employees, and it also is less confusing for your employees.

 Are the discounts relevant to your people?